Anonynusman/Anony-scanner/README.md

 * Modules(included): Colorama, BeautifulSoup

 ###Description:
-**Anony-Scanner** is an All-In-One Tool for Penetration Testing.
-This is specially programmed for Penetration Testers and Security Researchers to make their job easier, instead of launching different tools for performing different task. **D-TECT** provides multiple features and detection features which gather target information and finds different flaws in it.
+**Anony-scanner** is an All-In-One Tool for Penetration Testing.
+This is specially programmed for Penetration Testers and Security Researchers to make their job easier, instead of launching different tools for performing different task. **Anony-scanner** provides multiple features and detection features which gather target information and finds different flaws in it.

 ###Features:
 * Sub-domain Scanning